-Under the guise of practicality, I thumbed through the Alliance brochure about a dozen times, took a second test drive and then kicked things around in my head for a day or two.
+Under the guise of practicality, I thumbed through the Alliance brochure about a dozen times, took a second test drive, and then kicked things around in my head for a day or two.
 And then it happened.
 I pulled the trigger on an Alliance L in Deep Night Blue, a car “for the buyer who knows real value when he sees it.”
 While I appreciated the back-slapping affirmation from AMC, my choice really had less to do with my good sense and everything to do with dollars and cents.
 I liked the car but couldn’t afford the DL or Limited versions.
-The L, on the other hand — with an MSRP of about $6,000 — provided a more manageable loan payment.
+The L, on the other hand—with an MSRP of about $6000—provided a more manageable loan payment.
 Sadly, it also came with so much more.

-My decision to save a few bucks and go with the L meant — surprise! — the front seats didn’t recline.
+My decision to save a few bucks and go with the L meant—surprise!—the front seats didn’t recline.
 And since reclining seats are a gateway drug to horizontal hijinks, I’m pretty sure my father knew this little detail before I bought the car.
 He said nothing.
 He did, however, have a smirk on his face when I signed the papers.

 From the start, mechanical problems were commonplace.
 For instance, the clutch cable on the Alliance seemed to be made of braided rubber bands.
-Twice I stepped on the pedal to change gears and, with a loud snap, found myself stranded in the middle of busy intersections.
+Twice I stepped on the pedal to shift gears and, with a loud snap, found myself stranded in the middle of busy intersections.
 Passersby offered choice words and sage advice on both occasions, but I don’t recall any of them shouting, “Hey, dude, sweet Alliance!”

-And the car’s CV boots wore out faster than my flip-flops.
+And the car’s CV boots wore out faster than flip-flops.
 No wonder the Alliance got such great gas mileage.
 Testers must have included the number of miles you were forced to walk while the car sat in the shop.

 I also discovered that the plastic center piece on the Alliance’s steering wheel was removable.
 Since things sometimes popped off the car whether they were supposed to or not, this was a feature I found by happenstance.
 However, I chose to consider it an “option,” since it provided an awesome hiding spot for cash — on those rare occasions that I had any.